-John Miller, Vice President
+John Miller, Associate

-John is a Partner and Vice President of the HACCP Consulting Group L.L.C.
+John is an Associate of the HACCP Consulting Group L.L.C.
 He has more than 30 years of experience in the Slaughter, Food Processing and Regulatory arena.
 Joining HCG in 2002 he has been involved with a diverse range of projects, both in the United States and Internationally, developing and providing HACCP and SSOP training to industry personnel and foreign government representatives.
 In addition, John has assisted processors and government officials that export meat and poultry products to the U. S. in developing programs to meet U. S. regulatory requirements.
 He has also accompanied U. S. Foreign Program Review personnel when they review plant programs to assist the processors in understanding and interpreting requirements during the review process.

 Prior to joining HCG John was a management official with the USDA’s Food Safety and Inspection Service Headquarter’s staff in Washington D.C., serving as the Deputy Director of the Office of Public Health & Science’s Recall Management Division.
 As Deputy Director, John was responsible for management of the Staff Recall activities and coordination of field epidemiology efforts with the recall staff, industry officials, and FSIS enforcement personnel at Headquarters, State Health Officials, and Foreign government officials.